It's Kind of a Funny Story (film)

-It's Kind of a Funny Story is a 2010 American comedy-drama film written and directed by Anna Boden and Ryan Fleck, an adaptation of Ned Vizzini's 2006 novel of the same name.
+It's Kind of a Funny Story is a 2010 American comedy drama film written and directed by Anna Boden and Ryan Fleck, an adaptation of Ned Vizzini's 2006 novel.
 The film stars Keir Gilchrist, Zach Galifianakis, Emma Roberts, and Viola Davis.
 It was released in the United States on October 8, 2010, and received generally positive reviews.

 Plot

-Contemplating suicide, depressed Craig Gilner seeks help at a hospital.
-He tells a doctor named Dr. Mahmoud that he needs immediate help, so he is registered for five days at the hospital's psychiatric floor.
+Contemplating suicide, depressed teenager Craig Gilner seeks help at a local hospital.
+After telling a doctor named Dr. Mahmoud that he needs immediate help, Craig is admitted for five days at the hospital's adult psychiatric floor, due to the temporary closure of the psychiatric floor for adolescents.

-Craig feels a lot of pressure from his high school, Executive Pre-Professional, and is stressed over needing to turn in an application for a prestigious summer school.
-Also he feels he has shortcomings in the shadow of his best friend Aaron, who is great at everything, and his dad, who pressures him to do well.
-At first, Craig is uncertain if he made the right choice to stay, fearing his friends may find out where he is, especially Nia, his crush and Aaron's girlfriend.
+Craig's hospitalization was spurred on by the stress of his academically competitive high school and upcoming summer program applications.
+He was also facing feelings of inferiority in the shadow of his best friend Aaron, and pressure from his father to succeed academically.
+At first, Craig is uncertain if he made the right choice to stay on the psychiatric floor, fearing his friends may find out where he is, particularly Nia, his crush and Aaron's girlfriend.

-Craig is introduced to Bobby, a patient who takes Craig under his wing.
+Throughout his stay, Craig bonds with various patients in the psychiatric unit.
+Craig is introduced to Bobby (Zach Galifianakis), a patient who takes Craig under his wing.
 During a group discussion, Craig learns that Bobby is stressed about an upcoming interview, hoping to move to a group home.
 Bobby worries that the sweater he is wearing is all he has to wear for the interview, so Craig offers him one of his dad's dress shirts to wear.

-Noelle, another patient who is in for self-harm, is impressed by Craig's kindness, so leaves him a note to meet with her later on.
+Noelle (Emma Roberts), a patient admitted for self-harm, is impressed by Craig's kindness, and leaves him a note to meet with her later on.
 They attend a painting session for patients together, where Craig paints a picture of an imaginary city map which he describes as "like my own brain".

-Throughout his stay, Craig bonds with various patients, including Bobby and Noelle.
-Bobby tells him he is a father of a little girl, and is in the ward for attempting to kill himself six times.
+Bobby tells Craig he is a father of a little girl, and has attempted to kill himself six times.
 As Craig tries to help Bobby with his problems, Bobby, in turn, helps Craig gain the courage to ask out Noelle.